Ireland eyes charges in Anglo Irish probe by March

-DUBLIN Ireland may bring charges within two months over suspected fraud at Anglo Irish Bank, in what would be the first fruits of a long-running probe into the defunct lender at the heart of Ireland's financial collapse, a court heard on Tuesday.
+DUBLIN, Jan 26 Ireland may bring charges within two months over suspected fraud at Anglo Irish Bank , in what would be the first fruits of a long-running probe into the defunct lender at the heart of Ireland's financial collapse, a court heard on Tuesday.

 The investigation into events leading up to the nationalisation of the lender, including whether deposits were used to mask large withdrawals, has been running for three years and the government has been heavily criticised for the slow progress.